ehcloninger/ericcloninger.com/_posts/2024-03-01-goodbye-netlify.md

 ## However

 This week a rather disturbing post came across [Reddit](https://old.reddit.com/r/webdev/comments/1b14bty/netlify_just_sent_me_a_104k_bill_for_a_simple/).
-A free-tier user with a hobby site, like me, was sent an invoice for $104,000 because of a traffic spike that sent hundreds of terrabytes of requests to his site.
-The user, who is a web developer, said the requests were all after a copy of a 20-year-old song by a Taiwanese singer.
+A free-tier user with a hobby site, like mine, was sent an invoice for $104,000 because of a traffic spike that sent hundreds of terrabytes of requests to his site.
+The user, who is a web developer, said the requests were all after a copy of a 20-year-old song by a Cantonese singer.
 Hmmm.

 The developer contacted the company about the invoice and they offered to reduce the charge to
 $21,000 and after some pushback, they offered "only" $5,000.
 There is no argument that there